antronerds/r2-tutorials/docs/Integrative_analysis_expression_methylation.md

 	[**Figure 2: XY-plot Methylation versus expression**](_static/images/IntgrAnalysis_methexpr_YY.png)

 8. As is customary more reporters are designed against a gene, it could be of interest to inspect the methylation pattern for the other reporters of a gene.
-To do so , right mouse click on  ‘Go to main’  ,  in panel  3 click ‘change dataset’ , select methylation data  and the Tumor neuroblastoma  Lavarino dataset.
+We leave this analyse, right mouse click on  ‘Go to main’  ,  in panel  3 click ‘change dataset’ , select methylation data  and the Tumor neuroblastoma  Lavarino dataset.
 (Figure 3).
 Type ‘DDX1’ in box 4 click next.
 Leave the settings at their default and click next.

 	![Figure 3: Heatmap select all reporters](_static/images/IntgrAnalysis_methexpr_heatmapa.png)

 	[**Figure 3:Heatmap select all reporters**](_static/images/IntgrAnalysis_methexpr_heatmapa.png)
 Now click on, view  all below de gene name.
 In a new screen (Figure 4) a heat map is generated with the methylation pattern for all samples of a given dataset.
 Beneath the heatmap the R2 genome browser is plotted with all the methylation reporters for the DDX1 gene plottend against there location on the genome.

 	![Figure 4: Heatmap select all reporters](_static/images/IntgrAnalysis_methexpr_heatmapb.png)